Grading and Reporting

 Students maintain a portfolio, which contains a selection of completed work.
 Written teacher evaluations are added in March/April, which are viewed by parents at the Student Led Conference.

-Student Led Conferences are usually in April and parents become a part of the evaluation team by viewing, sharing and questioning with their child about a selection of completed work in a portfolio.
-Portfolios offer a wonderful visual presentation of a student’s capabilities, strengths, weaknesses, accomplishments and progress.
-They can create awareness of what the child has been doing, what steps the child has taken and a sense of where the child is going.
+Student Led Conferences are usually in April and parents become a part of the evaluation team by viewing, sharing and questioning with their child about a selection of completed work as well as an opportunity for Middle School students & parents to work through some of the learning experiences across the subject areas.

 At all times during the year, it is possible to meet subject teachers or the homeroom teacher for a conference.
 Communication is vitally important to the teacher-parent partnership.
 We welcome all forms of communication and parents are welcome to speak with teachers, to telephone, communicate via Schoology or e-mail if they have questions or concerns.